Last updated: October 2025

 Signs of urinary tract infections in children can also include:

-• day or night wetting in a child who has been dry
+- day or night wetting in a child who has been toilet trained

 To diagnose a UTI, a doctor can perform a simple urine test.
-A urine sample may be sent to a laboratory to identify the specific cause of the infection and to help determine the correct course of treatment, which is usually in the form of an antibiotic.
+A urine sample may be sent to a laboratory to identify the specific cause of the infection.
+Your doctor may adjust your antibiotic medicines depending on which bacteria is causing your infection.

 If you think you have a UTI, particularly a bladder or kidney infection, it is important to see your doctor as early treatment can prevent more serious infections.